भा.कृ.अ.प. - भारतीय कृषि अनुसंधान संस्थान | ICAR-Indian Agricultural Research Institute

 Advisory based on advices received from the subject matter specialists of agromet-advisory committee:

 • Installation of bird perches in tomato, pea, brinjal and gram crops is advised to control fruit borer insect.
 Hand picking of damaged fruit and burying are advised.
 Installation of pheromone trap @ 2-3 traps per acre of crop field is advised for monitoring the fruit borer.
 If pest population is high, spraying of Bt.
-1.0 gram/litre of water is advised, when sky remain clear.
-After 15 days, if pest population is more than ETL, farmers are advised to spray Spinosad 48 EC @ 1 ml. /4 litres of water, when sky remain clear.
+1.0 gram/litre of water is advised.
+After 15 days if pest population is more than ETL, farmers are advised to spray Spinosad 48 EC @ 1 ml. /4 litres of water.

 • Present temperature is suitable for germination of french bean (Pusa parvati, Contender), vegetable lobia (Pusa komal, Pusa sukomal), amaranthus (Pusa kiran, Pusa lal chaulai), lady’s finger (A-4, Parbani Kranti and Arka Anamika), bottle gourd (Pusa naveen, Pusa sandesh), cucumber (Pusa uday), ridge gourd, sponge gourd (Pusa sneha) and summer radish (Pusa chetki).
 Procurement of seeds should be done from a certified source.
 Farmers are advised to ensure proper moisture before sowing for optimum germination.

 • In present weather condition constant monitoring of timely sown seed onion crop against attack of thrips should be done.
 Monitoring of seed onion crop against infection of purple blotch should also be done.
-If population is more, than spraying of Dithane M -45 @ 2 grams per litre of water with sticky material (Tipol 1.0 gram /litre) are advised as per requirement, when sky remain clear.
+If population is more than spraying of Dithane M -45 @ 2 grams per litre of water with sticky material (Tipol 1.0 gram /litre) are advised as per requirement.

 • Temperature is suitable for sowing of fodder maize (Variety – African Tall) and lobia.
 Sowing of HM-4, hybrid cultivar of baby corn may also be done in this week.